ubccpsc/310/README.md

 ## Project

 The project is an integral part of this course.
-The projet will be difficult and time consuming.
+The project will be difficult and time consuming.
 Projects will be completed in pairs (everyone **must** have a partner).
 You should expect the project to take ~6 hours / week / person (13 weeks * 2 people * 6 hours = 156 hours).
 It is extremely important you not leave project deliverables until the last moment.

 See the [full project description](project/README.md) for complete details.